davidmlentz/davidmlentz.github.io/installing_vvv.md

 1. **Commit your changes.** Commit your revised code to your GitHub "wordpress-develop” repository.
 1. **Create a pull request.** Merge your commits into master from your feature branch.
 1. **Update the Trac ticket.** Paste the URL of that pull request into the Trac ticket and attach the diff file corresponding to your pull request.
+--->

 ### Using GitHub to Contribute Design and Development to HelpHub
 If you’re interested in contributing to HelpHub as a developer, you can assign yourself an [issue from the GitHub repo](https://github.com/Kenshino/HelpHub/issues) and contribute code to fix a bug or add a feature.
-1. Fork the HelpHub source code from https://github.com/Kenshino/HelpHub.
-This is where you’ll commit any changes that you intend to contribute to the HelpHub project.
+1. **Fork the project.** Create a fork of the HelpHub source code from https://github.com/Kenshino/HelpHub.
+This fork is where you’ll commit any changes that you intend to contribute to the HelpHub project.
 (Note: the process for contributing content is different.
-See below.)
-The first step in contributing code to the HelpHub project is to create your own fork of the repository.
-1. Build a local WP install.
-Could use VVV or any other.
-1. Configuring your VVV instance: See "Configuring your VVV instance.”
-1. Empty out wp-content: cd wp-content; rm -rf *
+See "Contributing Content," above.)
+1. **Create a local environment.** See "Installing and Configuring VVV," above.
+1. **Empty wp-content.** In your development environment, remove all files from wp-content: `cd wp-content && rm -rf *`
-1. From within wp-content, clone your fork of the HelpHub repo
+1. **Clone your fork locally.** Within wp-content, clone your fork of the HelpHub repo: `git clone https://github.com/[githubusername]/HelpHub.git`
-1. make changes, commit
-1. pull request
+1. **Make your changes in VVV.** Develop and test your feature or bugfix in your VVV clone.
+1. **Commit your changes.** Commit your revised code to your HelpHub fork.
+1. **Create a pull request.** Reqiest to merge your commits into the HelpHub repo from your fork.
 #### Development guidelines
 1. A11y
 1. Responsive